hugoladret/blog/hugoladret/content/post/fep_maths.md

 Since KL divergence is strictly positive, $F$ is a lower bound of the surprise $\ln p(u)$.
 Then, maximizing $F$ minimizes surprise or uncertainty of $\ln p(u)$ improving the approximation of the surrogate $q(v)$.

-This allows to update the uncertainty parameters - we can now rewrite:
+This allows to update the uncertainty parameters - we now rewrite:
 $$
 \begin{align}
     \ln p(u) & = F+ KL (q(v), p(v|u)) \\\\